SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Method

-Through this adaptive translation and integration process, the SA-Hub allows, for instance, a CNN layer to query a Transformer expert for global semantic context, or a Transformer layer to incorporate localized structural cues from a CNN expert.
+where $S_{\text{out}}$ applies the inverse format transformation and enforces the spatial resolution and channel dimensionality of $\mathbf{z}_i^{(\text{main})}$.
+Finally, the adapted expert outputs are combined by gating-weighted aggregation:

+This design allows CNN and Transformer experts to be mixed within a routing layer without imposing a shared native tensor format.
+In implementation, SA-Hub maintains a registry of pre-initialized adapters for common dimensional conversions to reduce runtime overhead while preserving end-to-end differentiability.
 The complete execution flow of SAGE, including hierarchical gating, shape adaptation, and loss computation, is summarized in Algorithm~\ref{alg:sage}.